mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## MapReduce
+Motivation: Large Scale Data Processing

+Many tasks: Process lots of data to produce other data

+Want to use hundreds or thousands of servers

+... but this needs to be easy

 Mapreduce is a software framework for processing vast amounts of data.
 MapReduce is a parallel programming model for processing data on a distributed